Francesco149/flyfftools/README.md

 ```

 # flyffjobs
-show properties for each job
+show properties for each job. requires extracting your res files first (see the find command in
+flyffres examples)

 ## example